VROOM-Project/vroom-docker/README.md

 If you started the routing layer in a separate Docker container via `docker run`, you'll have to start the `vroom` container on the `host` network by adding `--net host`.
 The disadvantage is that you'll have to assign `vroom-express` configured `port` on the host machine.
 If port 3000 is already occupied on your machine, configure a different port in `config.yml`.

-Alternatively you can add both containers to a private Docker network and change the routing server host(s) to the routing server container name in `config.yml` before restarting the `vroom` container.
+Alternatively you can add both containers to a private Docker network and change the routing server host(s) to the routing server container name(s) in `config.yml` before restarting the `vroom` container.
 However, the concepts involved are beyond the scope of this project.

 ### Whole stack started with `docker-compose`

 Make sure to include a `network_mode: host` in your `vroom` service section, which will have the same effect as adding `--net host` to a `docker run` statement.

-Also here the alternative is to create a private Docker network where your services only publish the ports needed to run the stack.
+Also here the alternative is to create a private Docker network, where your services only publish the ports needed to run the stack.
 Note, you'll have to change the host(s) in `config.yml` to the service name(s) defined in `docker-compose.yml`.

 ### Routing server on a remote server